DHTMLX/docs-kanban/docs/guides/working_with_data.md

 	}
 ];

-// initializing JS Kanban with the initial data for columns, cards and rows new kanban.Kanban("#root", {
+// initializing Kanban with the initial data for columns, cards and rows new kanban.Kanban("#root", {
 	columns, // mandatory!
 	cards, // mandatory!